 Despite the time it will take to predict your overall medical expenses, the insurance company’s adjusters could contact you soon after your accident, possibly when you’re in pain and/or on medication.
-Although they might call with a pretense of goodwill and concern about your health, the real purposes of the call are to:
+Although they might call with a pretense of goodwill and concern about your health, the real purposes of the call could be to:

-- Trick you into giving a recorded statement that could later be used to dispute your claim
+- Trick you into giving a recorded statement that could later be used to dispute your claim;

-- Gain access to all your medical records to search for any pre-existing condition that might be blamed for your current injuries
+- Gain access to all your medical records to search for any pre-existing condition that might be blamed for your current injuries;

-- Offer you a quick, low settlement that won’t even cover your economic damages
+- Offer you a quick, low settlement that won’t even cover your economic damages.

 You shouldn’t agree to a fast settlement under any circumstances.
 If you do, you won’t be able to claim any more compensation in the future, no matter how high your medical bills are or what complications arise.
 You have nothing to gain by rushing.